-18. A Respondent who is an individual who is ordered not to do something must not do it herself or himself or in any other way.
-She or he must not do it through others acting on her or his behalf or on her or his instructions or with her or his encouragement.
+- 18. A Respondent who is an individual who is ordered not to do something must not do it herself or himself or in any other way.
+She or he must not do it through others acting on her or his behalf or on her or his instructions or with her or his encouragement. - 19.
+A Respondent which is not an individual which is ordered not to do something must not do it itself or by its directors, officers, partners, employees or agents or in any other way.